 Additional Services

-A clear indication of why the Clifton is such an extraordinary boutique is its obvious quality of service and hospitality, as well its fine attention to every detail.
-Everyone from the bar and wait staff to the concierge and all levels of management, particularly incoming general manager Leah Pence are truly outstanding.
-Additionally, Ms. Pence also expects to see additional improvements in the near future, such as valet parking and structural refinements.
+Clifton is such an extraordinary boutique because of its apparent quality of service and hospitality and its nuanced attention to every detail.
+Everyone from the bar and wait staff to the concierge and all levels of management, particularly incoming general manager Leah Pence, are genuinely outstanding.
+Additionally, Ms. Pence expects additional improvements, such as valet parking and structural refinements.

 About Leah Pence